JoshKarpel/idesolver/docs/source/quickstart.rst

 This analytic solution to this IDE is :math:`y(x) = \ln(1 + x)`.
 We'll find a numerical solution using IDESolver and compare it to the analytic solution.

-We begin by creating an instance of :class:`IDESolver`, passing it information about the IDE that we want to solve:
+We begin by creating an instance of :class:`IDESolver`, passing it information about the IDE that we want to solve via ``lambda`` functions for simplicity.

 ::